Sommerregen/grav-plugin-mediaembed/README.md

 ![Screenshot MediaEmbed Plugin](assets/screenshot.png "MediaEmbed Preview")

+### The Roadmap

+Grav MediaEmbed plugin is neat and a powerful tool to embed other media types.
+However at the moment only a few services are supported.
+Further the configuration for the services may differ under certain circumstances; some may be more configurable than others.
+In future releases I intend to implement:

+ - [ ] a unified interface for accessing [OEmbed](http://oembed.com "An overview about OEmbed services") services
+ - [ ] a cache mechanism for requests, data and images
+ - [ ] support more than 200+ OEmbed services
+ - [ ] and a more powerful API

+If you have any ideas to extend the list, then please don't hesitate to open an issue and spread your idea with the community!

+So far I'm happy that Grav MediaEmbed plugin becomes one of the most popular a d used plugins in a few days.
+Thank you!
+I try to give my best to provide you a fast, easy to use and extensible plugin.
+I have already spent a lot of time and will spend a lot of time even more.
+The plan is to extend Grav MediaEmbed plugin even more to embed arbitrary websites and embed media as cards (e.g. Wordpress, Twitter, Facebook, GitHub).
+This will however mean a many hour work and thus I plan to support such features in a paid version of Grav MediaEmbed plugin called "MediaEmbed Pro", which will coming soon.
+From then on, Grav MediaEmbed plugin will come in two flavors: a free version supporting all OEmbed services and a paid version with better embedding support of media and enabling the use of embed media cards.

 ## Installation and Updates

 Installing or updating the `MediaEmbed` plugin can be done in one of two ways.
 Using the GPM (Grav Package Manager) installation method (i.e. `bin/gpm install mediaembed`) or manual install or update method by downloading [this plugin](https://github.com/sommerregen/grav-plugin-mediaembed) and extracting all plugin files to